usmanwardag/dollar_bot/README.md

 2. Expressive Graphs
 3. Budget Creation Updated
 4. Analytics
-5. Clearer PDF Reports
+5. Clearer and more informative PDF Reports
-6. CSV Reports for Analytics use
+6. Budget prediction

 Check [this documentation out](https://github.com/aditikilledar/dollar_bot_SE23/blob/main/docs/Whats_new.pdf) for an in-depth depiction of our changes. :)